monaye/nova-profile-resource-tools/README.md

 ---
 ## Configuring Controller
 This package come with a default controller and methods to handle all 3 APIs call from the components.
-You could overwrite the controller@method to handle the API call instead of the shipped one.
+You could overwrite the controller@method to handle the API call instead of the default one.

 To user your own controller@method, first publish the config file